 Some ruled as Dukes of Florence and Grand Dukes of Tuscany.

-Their political power garnered admiration, but also drew frequent allegations of corruption and scandalous affairs.
+Their political power garnered admiration and drew frequent allegations of corruption and scandalous affairs.

 The Fall of the Medici: Extinction of the Medici Line and Anna Maria Luisa’s Legacy